 What is a Sweet Pea Bush?

 Unrelated to sweet pea garden flowers (Lathyrus odoratus), the sweet pea shrub (Polygalaspp.) gets its name from its similar-looking flowers.
-Sweet pea shrubs attract bees, butterflies and birds, making it an excellent choice for wildlife gardens.
-It grows 2 to 3 feet tall and thrives in sun or shade.
+Sweet pea shrubs attract bees, butterflies, and birds, making them an excellent choice for wildlife gardens.
+It grows 2 to 3 feet (0.5 to 1 m.) tall and thrives in sun or shade.
 Native to South Africa and sensitive to frost, it survives winters only in U.S. Department of Agriculture plant hardiness zones 9 and 10.

 Care of Sweet Pea Bush